Happyr/developer.happyr.com/_posts/2019-12-29-aws-lambda-image-optimization-with-serverless.md

 An image is uploaded on S3, that triggers a lambda that optimize that image and put it back.
 How hard can that be?

-It was way more tricky than I thought, especially since Im not used to the Node world.
+It was way more tricky than I thought, especially since Im not used to the Node ecosystem.
 So here I am sharing my research and result.
 I hope it can be useful.

 ## Requirements